How Can I Update My Digital Marketing Plan to Combat COVID-19?

 In a digital world where things are always changing, you want to make sure you are being seen exactly how you intend.
 There are a couple quick things you should update immediately if you already haven’t.

 This first is your Google My Business profile, which is intended for local customers and is probably one of the first things a customer sees when they type your name in the search.
-If your business is still open during Coronavirus, having special hours on your listing is a great idea.
+Having special hours on your listing is a great idea.
 Or if you have the flexibility for extended hours with remote workers, that too will set you apart.
 Being more available to your customer and changing your delivery can show you aren’t tone deaf to the current pandemic.

-The second way to speak to your customer base is to add a Coronavirus COVID-19 advisory notice on your website and social media.
+The second way to speak to your customer base is to add any advisory notice on your website and social media.
 You want to be clear and conscience with:

 - Any impact on customers